GRMagic/RMdev.Calculator/README.md

 # rmdev.Calculator

-Library to calculate mathematical expressions respecting the priority of operators with support for variables, and custom functions.
+Library to evaluate mathematical expressions respecting the priority of operators with support for variables, and custom functions.

 The library is case sensitive for both function and variable names.